AngeliqueDF/advice-generator/README.md

 ## Features

 - When the dice is clicked, the app displays a new advice from the Advice Slip API.
-  - Branch `main` solves the challenge with the `async/await` syntax.
-  - Branch `solved-with-promise-chaining` solves the challenge with promise chaining.
-  - Branch `solved-with-jquery-ajax` solves the challenge with `jquery`.
 - Responsive interface.
 - Lightweight.